craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 :  `mixed`

 Default value
-:  `''`
+:  `null`

 Defined by
 :  [GeneralConfig::$invalidUserTokenPath](craft5:craft\config\GeneralConfig::$invalidUserTokenPath)

 </div>

 The URI Craft should redirect to when user token validation fails.
-A token is used on things like setting and resetting user account passwords.
+User tokens are used for email verification and password resets.
+If `null`, <config5:loginPath> will be used by default.

+See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v5/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.

 Note that this only affects front-end site requests.

-See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v5/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.

 ::: code
 ```php Static Config